swift-vim/SwiftPackageManager.vim/README.md

 ## Non Goals

-It doesn't reimplement replace language level features, like [syntax highlighting](https://github.com/keith/swift.vim), or [playgrounds](https://github.com/jerrymarino/SwiftPlayground.vim).
+It doesn't reimplement language level features, like [syntax highlighting](https://github.com/keith/swift.vim), or [playgrounds](https://github.com/jerrymarino/SwiftPlayground.vim).

 Xcode support.
 It is already possible to set this up with existing tools.